-We have a very limited operating history, and we have incurred losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future.
+We have a limited operating history, and we have incurred losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future.
 We may never generate any revenue or become profitable or, if we achieve profitability, we may not be able to sustain it.

-We were incorporated in January 2020 and we have a very limited operating history upon which you can evaluate our business and prospects.
+We were incorporated in January 2020 and we have a limited operating history upon which you can evaluate our business and prospects.
 Our operations to date have been primarily focused on organizing and staffing our company, research and development activities, business planning, raising capital, in-licensing intellectual property rights and establishing our intellectual property portfolio, and providing general and administrative support for these operations.
-LP352, our most advanced product candidate, is in early clinical development, while our other product candidates, including LP659 and LP143, are in the preclinical or research stage.
+LP352, our most advanced product candidate, is in early clinical development, while our other product candidates, including LP659, are in the preclinical or research stage.
 We have not yet demonstrated an ability to overcome many of the risks and uncertainties frequently encountered by companies in the biopharmaceutical industry, including an ability to obtain regulatory approval of a product candidate, manufacture any product candidate at commercial scale, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 In addition, we have limited experience completing clinical trials as a company.
 Consequently, any predictions about our future performance may not be as accurate as they would be if we had a history of successfully developing and commercializing biopharmaceutical products.

 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effectiveness in the targeted indication or an acceptable safety profile, gain regulatory approval and become commercially viable.
 We have no products approved for commercial sale and have not generated any revenue to date, and we continue to incur significant research and development and other expenses related to our ongoing operations.
-As a result, we are not profitable and have incurred losses since our inception in January 2020.
-For the three and nine months ended September 30, 2022, we reported net losses of \$11.6 million and \$32.6 million, respectively.
-As of September 30, 2022, we had an accumulated deficit of \$74.8 million.
+As a result, we are not profitable and have incurred net losses since our inception in January 2020.
+For the years ended December 31, 2022 and 2021, we reported net losses of \$43.9 million and \$27.8 million, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$86.1 million.